AgileSpirit/JRocket/README.md

 If all is OK :
 - there is no ERROR in the log console,
-- nor in the */target/logs/JavaWebStack.log* file
+- nor in the */target/logs/JRocket.log* file

-Functional io.jrocket.domain
+Functional Domain
 =================
-The business io.jrocket.domain covered by the web io.jrocket.application concerns the bookmark management.
+The business domain covered by the web application concerns the bookmark management.
 This is actually a pretext to implement an enterprise Java Web io.jrocket.application based on modern concepts and tools in a way of state of the art, such as DDD layers decoupling, REST API, testing, mailing, batching, etc.

 Software factory and Java dependencies
 ======================================